Lead can do great harm, especially to young children. Childhood lead poisoning at low levels may

 have a profound effect upon the health of the residents, particularly those

-most vulnerable such as children and older adults.
+most vulnerable such as children.
 By identifying and addressing hazards such as

 safer and healthier for its residents.